 - Stand back and let them shake!

 - Dry the ear with the cotton balls to make sure the entire canal is dry.

 - Move onto the next ear, rinse, and repeat.

 What types of ear problems affect dogs?

-In the case of otitis media (middle ear) or interna (inner ear), signs may include pain when opening the mouth, shaking the head, pawing at the ear, tilting the head, or an altered sense of balance.
-Pet parents should watch for these symptoms.
+In the case of otitis media (middle ear infection) or interna (inner ear infection), signs may include pain when opening the mouth, shaking the head, pawing at the ear, tilting the head, or an altered sense of balance.

-Routine ear cleanings may not only reduce chances of infection—you may also notice something is wrong just by going through the ear cleaning process.
+Routine ear cleanings not only reduce chances of infection, but you may also notice something is wrong just by going through the ear cleaning process.